pkarsy/rfboot/help/Installation.md

 Finally, connect with a Female-Female cable the proMini pins D3 and RST.
 This is no critical and is only useful if you want to tweak the usb2rf sketch.
 The D3-RST connection allows the firmware to reset the module, for easy development.
-The Makefile try to reset the module with this mechanism.
+The usb2rf/Makefile try to reset the module with this mechanism.

 ![usb2rf2](files/usb2rf2.jpg)